What is the difference between a public charter school and a public traditional district school?

 Are your schools part of the federal Free and Reduced Lunch Program?

-Yes, the Free and Reduced Federal Lunch Program is available at all Sonoran Schools.
+Yes, the Free and Reduced Federal Lunch Program is available at all brick and mortar Sonoran Schools.

 Is there a hot lunch program?

-Yes, there is a hot lunch program provided through a catering company that has been approved by the state and is required to follow the same food safety regulations as on-site catering services.
+Yes, there is a hot lunch program at all brick and mortar Sonoran Schools.
+Hot lunch is provided using a catering company that has been approved by the state.
+The catering company is required to follow the same food safety regulations as traditional school on-site catering services.

 Are uniforms required?